regoclint/prac/Notes.md

 Factory - Creational
 - Class to create objects so that the creation logic is not handled by clients
 - so client doesnt need to be recompiled
-- Also there is loose coupling in the client cuz of using the interface class
+- Also there is loose coupling in the client cuz of using the interface/abstract class
-- A factory class with a method to return new objects based on the input parameter with return type of the interface
+- A factory class with a method to return new objects based on the input parameter with return type of the interface/abstract class

 Template - Behavioral
 - a process flow that needs to be done for many base classes